 The fair value of the Council's investment properties is measured at each reporting date.
-All valuations are carried out externally by Darren Fabris BSc (Hons) MRICS, RICS Registered Valuer of Kier Business Services, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors Global Standards 2017 as supported by the UK National Supplement issued in November 2018.
+All valuations are carried out externally by Darren Fabris BSc (Hons) MRICS, RICS Registered Valuer of Kier Business Services, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors Global Standards 2020, incorporating the ISVC International Valuation Standards.
 The Council's valuation experts work closely with finance officers regarding all valuation matters.